directus/directus/docs/contributing/tests.md

 This will use `localhost:8055` as the URL for every test.
 Note: make sure to connect your local Directus database instance to the test database container found in docker-compose in this folder.

-### Watching for (test) changes

-Use `pnpm run test:blackbox:watch` to enable Jest's `--watch` mode, especially useful in combination with the flags above.

-This _does not_ watch changes to Directus; it only watches changes to the tests.